How can we tell if people are leaders or just lucky?

 - How much of that pressure turns into genuine chances (shots on goal)

-- How many of those chances you or your opponents convert (goals)
+- The number of those chances you or your opponents convert (goals)

 - The reward you get for those goals (points)